gis-ops/tutorials/qgis/QGIS_PluginTesting.md

         run: cd "${GITHUB_WORKSPACE}/${PLUGIN_PATH}" && black . --check
 ```

+Now the `Lint` job will fail if a PR or commit to `master` is not adhering to the project's style & lint constraints.

 ### requirements-test.txt

-Now we have a couple of packages which we need to successfully run our CI jobs.
+Now we have a couple of packages which our tests expect.
 These will have to be installed on the vanilla Python distribution that's typically installed on fresh Ubuntu CI machines.

 Create the `requirements-tests.txt` file at the top level with the following: